VanIseghemThomas/OpenCortex/QC-dev-environment/REAME.md

 ### Running the container

 It needs to run privileged since we need to run the `mount` command inside it.
-You can run it without the `--privileged` path if you're not planning to mount the QC's file system and just want to compile something
+You can run it without the `--privileged` path if you're not planning to mount the QC's file system and just want to compile something.

+The `mount` folder is optional.
+But it's an easy way to get files from to host inside the container and vice versa.

 ```
 docker run --privileged -it -p 5900:5900 \